blitzhubgit/blitzhub-ops/analysis/business-model.md

 # Business Model for BlitzHub 🚀

 ## Overview 📜
-BlitzHub is a platform on the Solana blockchain that enables creators to launch and trade tokens, primarily meme coins, with the goal of graduating them to Raydium once they reach a market cap of $50,000.
+BlitzHub is a platform on the Solana blockchain that enables creators to launch and trade tokens, primarily meme coins, with the goal of graduating them to Raydium once they reach a market cap of $69,000.
 The platform uses a bonding curve to determine token prices during trading, accumulates value in a vault, and creates a liquidity pool (LP) on Raydium upon graduation.
 The model includes token retention, burning, proportional fee refunds, and aggressive creator incentives to drive participation.
+The graduation target of $69,000 was chosen for its symbolic significance in the crypto and meme coin community, where the number 69 is a well-known internet meme often associated with humor and virality—values that resonate with the meme coin culture.
+This number also aligns BlitzHub competitively with platforms like Pump.fun (which uses a 69,000 RAY target, approximately $138,000), while keeping the goal more accessible to creators, fostering more frequent graduations and enhancing the platform's appeal.

 ## Key Mechanics ⚙️